lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Implicit in my prioritization of reparative reading is an affinity for queer theory more broadly.
 I take it as read, for example, that history consists of major discontinuities in cultural ontology and identity, as Foucault describes.
-I follow Judith Butler in understanding these historically-framed identities as being “performative,” actively re-created in conversation between self and others. [(In my understanding of performative identity creation I also borrow from J.L.
-Austin, who is not typically understood as a ‘queer theorist,’ but who contributes an invaluable articulation that [WORDS DO THINGS].)]
+I follow Judith Butler in understanding these historically-framed identities as being “performative,” actively re-created in conversation between self and others.
+(In my understanding of performative identity creation I also borrow from J.L.
+Austin, who is not typically understood as a ‘queer theorist,’ but who contributes valuable vocabulary for how words do things.)
 [This queer-theory foundation shapes my approach to literature as an encounter with an ‘other’, which, as Rita Felski says, [FELSKI HAS SOMETHING ON THIS]] [CONCLUSION.]